petteri-te/github-exercise/README.md

 # THIS IS YOUR GITHUB exercise

+This exercise and repo is based on course material by Aalto FiTECH Web software Development.
+This version of the course is depcreated and unsupported adn should be also removed from online access by Jan 2025.
+But that does not matter for this exercise.
+You have repo with working code.
+Learn to use github with our breaking the existing working code.

-multideveloper env so that we create working branches, merge pull requests
+Multideveloper env so that we create working branches, merge pull requests

 Github multi-developer exercises